Top 10 Best Logo Books for Logo Designers in 2018

 Author – Pentagram

-This is a gorgeous, portfolio-like publication that showcases logo designs from Pentagram over the last forty years.
+This is one of the gorgeous logo books, a portfolio-like publication that showcases logo designs from Pentagram over the last forty years.

 Set entirely in black and white, each of the 400 logo designs is given individual pages, named and dated in alphabetical order.